bilalcodehub/bilalcodehub.github.io/_posts/2021_05_30_ChestXray_Classification_Using_FastAI.md

 You will be provided with the medical images with clinical labels for each image that were extracted from their accompanying radiology reports.
 The project will include access to a GPU for fast training of deep learning architecture, as well as access to 112,000 chest x-rays with disease labels acquired from 30,000 patients.

+## Project Steps
+This project has the following steps.
+1. Exploratory Data Analysis
+2. Building and Training Your Model
+3. Clinical Workflow Integration